 Where can you buy ruby chocolate in Japan and South Korea?

 Here’s the quick and dirty version: Callebaut made a deal with Kit Kat to release the chocolate only in Japan and South Korea (where I happened to reside at the time).
 On January 19th, 2018, the Ruby Kit Kats were put on shelves in “Kit Kat Chocolatories” around Japan and Seoul.
-At the moment, the seven Kit Kat Chocolatory stores in Japan, plus the one in Seoul, South Korea, are still offering the bars.
+At the moment, the seven Kit Kat Chocolatory stores in Japan, plus the one in Seoul, South Korea, are still offering the bars, now individually.

 Japan’s Chocolatories are located in Sapporo, Nagoya, Tokyo, and Osaka, while the Seoul Kit Kat Chocolatory is located in Express Bus Terminal, in the Gangnam neighborhood.
 There are also several dozen pop-up stores selling the product throughout Japan, though no specific locations have been given for those.